 Zara Martirosova Torlone is a scholar of Latin poetry and the reception of classical literature in Russia.
 Her publications include Vergil in Russia: National Identity and Classical Reception (Oxford, 2015); Russia and the Classics: Poetry’s Foreign Muse (Duckworth, 2009); and Roman Love Poetry (with Denise McCoskey; Oxford, 2013).
 She has published essays on Russian cinema, textual criticism, and Roman erotic elegy.

-Jonathan Strauss specializes in French literature and culture from 1800 to the present, focusing on subjectivity, mortality, and life.
-He is the author of Subjects of Terror: Nerval, Hegel, and the Modern Self (Stanford, 1998); Human Remains: Medicine, Death, and Desire in Nineteenth-Century Paris (Fordham, 2012); and Private Lives, Public Deaths: Antigone and the Invention of Individuality (Fordham, 2013).
+Jonathan Strauss, Professor and Chair of French, specializes in literature and culture from 1800 to the present and focusing on issues of subjectivity, mortality, and life.
+He is the author of Subjects of Terror: Nerval, Hegel, and the Modern Self (Stanford, 1998), Human Remains: Medicine, Death, and Desire in Nineteenth-Century Paris (Fordham, 2012), and Private Lives, Public Deaths: Antigone and the Invention of Individuality (Fordham, 2013).
+He has also edited a volume of diacritics (Post-Mortem: The State of Death as a Modern Construct, fall 2000) and was a recent fellow at Cornell’s Society for the Humanities.
+He is currently completing a book on the relations between literary language and the structuring of collective time.

 Kaara L. Peterson studies medical history, early modern literature, and art history.
 Her books include Popular Medicine, Hysterical Disease, and Social Controversy in Shakespeare’s England (Ashgate, 2010) and The Afterlife of Ophelia (co-edited with Deanne Williams, Palgrave, 2010).
 She has published essays in Renaissance Quarterly, Studies in Philology, and Shakespeare Quarterly.
 Her current work examines the representation of Elizabeth I.